jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Mono .NET Assemblies

   It wouldn't deploy to Windows Phone with the mono `System.Runtime.Serialization` in the `Assets` folder.
-  Possibly any .NET Mono assembly you put in the `Assets` folder may give you problems when deploying to Windows Phone (not tested).
+  Possibly any .NET Mono assembly put in the `Assets` folder may give problems when deploying to Windows Phone (not tested).

 - ### Resource Assemblies

-  Unity did not seem to automatically deploy the 'satellite assemblies' with translations of texts into multiple languages.
+  Unity would not automatically deploy the 'satellite assemblies' with translations of texts into multiple languages.
 A trick that appeared to work, was to simply copy the folders such as `nl-NL` and `en-US` out of the .NET `bin` folder, to the Windows Phone deployment folder of the Unity project.
 The 'language' folders would be placed right beside where the Unity put the `.csproj` file when doing a Windows Phone build.

 - ### Resource Assemblies

   To make translations in resource files work, the supported cultures in the Properties editor in the Windows Phone 8 Visual Studio project needed to be checked.

-[ ... ]

-- ### "Development Build" Keeps Showing
+- ### "Development Build" Kept Showing

-  In the Visual Studio project, select the Configuration "Master" instead of "Release" or "Debug" to make the text "Development Build" disappear from the application running on the phone.
+  In the Visual Studio project, selecting the Configuration "Master" instead of "Release" or "Debug" made the text "Development Build" disappear from the application running on the phone.

 - ### System.ServiceModel

   `[ NOT TESTED ]`

   Does not seem to work.
-When trying to instantiate a service client, you get the exception: `Entry point not found`.
+When trying to instantiate a service client, the following exception showed: `Entry point not found`.
 A solution might be to program our own SOAP client based on `System.Xml.Linq`.

+  This was even partially achieved in the project [`JJ.Framework.Soap`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Soap/overview)

 - ### Constructor WWW(url, byte[], header)

-  The `WWW` class is a Unity framework class that allows you to send HTTP requests.
+  The `WWW` class is a Unity framework class that allows sending HTTP requests.
 The header parameter of this constructor is a `Dictionary<string, string>` for Windows Phone 8 and a `Hashtable` for Android and iOS.
-Use the compiler directive `UNITY_WP8` to use a variable of a different type.
+Used the compiler directive `UNITY_WP8` to use a variable of a different type.

 - ### Encoding.GetString

-  Does not have the overload that takes `byte[]`, but does have an overload with `byte[], index and count`.
+  Was missing the overload that takes `byte[]`, but did have an overload with `byte[], index and count`.

 - ### System.Diagnostics.Trace Class

   Not available on Windows Phone 8.
-(This makes `JJ.Framework.Logging` not usable.)
+(This made [`JJ.Framework.Logging`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Logging/overview) not usable.)

 Mac OS / Unity 4.3.4 Compatibility Issues
 -----------------------------------------

 - ### Copy System.Runtime.Serialization

-  On Mac OS, the Unity emulator will not run a program that requires `System.Runtime`.Serialization if you do not copy the Mono version of the DLL to the `Assets` folder of the Unity project.
+  On Mac OS, the Unity emulator would not run a program that required `System.Runtime.Serialization`, unless the Mono version of the DLL is copied to the `Assets` folder of the Unity project.

-  The location of these dll's in the Unity program files on Windows is (the program files folder of Unity and then: `Editor/Data/Mono/lib/mono/2.0` (The location on Mac OS might be similar.)
+  The location of these dll's in the Unity program files on Windows was (the program files folder of Unity and then: `Editor/Data/Mono/lib/mono/2.0` (The location on Mac OS might be similar.)

 - ### Mac OS Version

-  Mac that is too old or whose system specs are too low, might not run the XCode version that is required to deploy to your particular version of iOS.
-XCode 4.6 is required for deployment to iOS 6, which requires Mac OS X 10.6.7 Lion, which requires a minimum of 2 GB of memory.
-XCode 4.2 is the highest version that will run on Mac OS X 10.6.8 Snow Leopard.
-XCode 3.2 is not a high enough version to run the project that is output by Unity.
+  Mac that is too old or whose system specs are too low, might not run the XCode version that is required to deploy to a particular version of iOS.
+XCode 4.6 seems to be required for deployment to iOS 6, which would require Mac OS X 10.6.7 Lion, which would require a minimum of 2 GB of memory.
+XCode 4.2 would be the highest version that would run on Mac OS X 10.6.8 Snow Leopard.
+XCode 3.2 [4.2?] was not a high enough version to run the project that is output by Unity.
+So quite a few conditions to meet.

 - ### Connecting to Windows Share

-  Connecting to a Windows share from Mac OS hangs on my Mac all the time.
-It works one time, and then not anymore.
-Alternatively you can turn on sharing on the Mac and connect to the shares from Windows by simply going to [\\192.168.1.1\](\\192.168.1.1\) (numbers may vary).
-You could also RDP from the Mac to the Windows machine, configure that you can access local local folders on the Mac from your RDP session and then copy files from the Windows PC to the Mac inside the RDP session.
-You can also use VNC to connect from a Windows machine to a Mac, which might be convenient, but might also have bad performance.
+  Connecting to a Windows share from Mac OS would hang on my Mac a lot.
+It would work one time, and then not anymore.
+Alternatively I turned on sharing on the Mac instead and connected to it from Windows by going to `\\192.168.1.1\` (numbers may vary).
+I also tried RDP'ing from the Mac to the Windows machine, configured to allow accessing local local folders on the Mac from the RDP session and then copied files from the Windows PC to the Mac inside the RDP session.
+I could also use VNC to connect from a Windows machine to a Mac, which might have been convenient, but performance was not great.

 - ### Errors in Unity that can be Ignored

-  You can get the following errors in Unity.
-The deployment will still work, even when you ignore the errors (if you use the 'Build' button, not 'Build and Run' and then run it from XCode):
+  The following errors may appear in Unity.
+The deployment might still work, even when ignoring the errors (using the 'Build' button, not 'Build and Run' and then run it from XCode):

     - `Socket: bind failed, error: Address already in use (48)`
     - `Unable to join player connection multicast group`